-- A striking picture, with colours that stand out help make you pop out of the screen and capture the reader’s attention.
+- A striking picture, with colors that stand out helps make you pop out of the screen and capture the reader’s attention.

 Again, the key is to stand out from the crowd, and there are many little tricks you can test to help you do this.

 Things to consider:

 - Start your proposal with a relevant testimonial.
 Social proof is powerful, and the client may not be inclined to scour your Upwork profile to find it.
 Tell them why it is relevant and why it shows you are the person they should hire.

 - Start with a headline that is going to grab their attention.
 Make it specific.